SyedJunaidAli1/Todothat/README.md

 - [] Google authentication
 - [x] rdbms relations sql drizzle
 - [x] For knock i have to create a knock user
+- [] trigger.dev for automaticlly email sent
+- [] make own notification feed for color scheme
+- [] fix filteration for tasks projects are showing in inbox,today etc
+- [] Project name is not showing in task component
+- [] add a field in tasks for notificationsent spam

 #not working bc of layout changes